KogarashiNetwork/KogarashiNetwork.github.io/book/tutorial/nova_pallet.md

 # Nova Tutorial

 In this tutorial, we are going to use [`pallet-nova`](https://github.com/KogarashiNetwork/Kogarashi/tree/master/pallet/nova) functionality by coupling with your pallet.
 We use [sum-storage](https://github.com/JoshOrndorff/recipes/tree/master/pallets/sum-storage) pallet as example and call [pallet-nova](https://github.com/KogarashiNetwork/Kogarashi/tree/master/pallet/nova) zero knowledge `verify` method before set storage value.
 If the `verify` is successful, the value can set as storage value.
+You can find full example [here](https://github.com/KogarashiNetwork/Kogarashi/tree/master/sample).

 The steps are following.